 Unboxing

 Meals are delivered in a recyclable cardboard box and must be chilled on arrival.
 They will stay fresh in your refrigerator for 7 days until your next delivery.
-Alternatively, you can freeze meals if you want them to last longer.
+In fact, the meal I ate last during the week tasted as fresh as all the previous meals, which was really impressive.
+Microwaveable meals are super easy to store in your fridge too.

 It’s great that the plastic containers and each meal’s cardboard sleeve can be recycled, too.
 Generally, there’s much less packaging to dispose of compared to meal kit delivery services.